Larch – Connection – Four of Hardwoods (Swords)

 Larch is reminding us to rest and recover.
 Its appearance indicates a time of connection and rejuvenation by seeing with our heart.

 In 1894, an 11,000-year-old wooden idol was discovered in a peat bog on the eastern slope of the Middle Ural Mountains in Russia.
 The Shigir Idol stands at 17.3 feet tall.
-At the time it was made, the larch tree was 157-years-old.
-It is the oldest known wooden sculpture in the world, twice as old as Stonehenge and the Great Pyramids.
+At the time it was made, this larch tree was already 157-years-old.
+It is now the oldest known wooden sculpture in the world, twice as old as Stonehenge and the Great Pyramids.

 It features a carved head and face at its top with six other faces engraved throughout its long flat rectangular body.
 The linear and angular etchings have yet to be interpreted, but appear to contain a story that connects us to a time long forgotten.